SAKET03/React-FAQ-page/README.md

 # React.js FAQ Page

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a Basic FAQ page which is was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation and and Setup Instructions